How to Study Chess Openings: 2026 Guide by Rating

 - Playing through annotated master games (highest ROI under 1800).
 Two or three games per opening, with written annotations explaining plans.
 Structure recognition compounds faster than any other method.
 Load them into Lichess Studies and step through at 3-5 seconds per move.

 - Spaced repetition drilling.
-10–15 minutes daily.
+10-15 minutes daily.
 FSRS-based tools (ChessAtlas, Anki 23.10+, Chessbook) schedule reviews to your forgetting curve.
-See why spaced repetition is the most effective method for chess openings.
+See why spaced repetition is the most effective method for chess openings and our complete FSRS guide for chess openings.

 - Post-game deviation analysis.
 The closed loop: every real game tells you which position was the gap.
 See the deviation detection workflow.